-Inspired from the traditional Malay village settlements that evolve along the riverbank, the proposal takes a step forward in bringing back those fond memories into luxury living by introducing man-made river into the resort.
+Inspired by the traditional Malay village settlements that evolve along the riverbank, the proposal takes a step forward in bringing back those fond memories into luxury living by introducing a man-made river into the resort.
 There will be 50 units of luxury one to three-bedroom villas (all enjoy river view), and 241 units of upscale room hotels with garden view.

-Plenty of spaces created for cultural activities and facilities with pockets of themed gardens surrounding the resort, complete with private jetty to cater for Island transfer and other water activities for in-house guests.
+Plenty of spaces created for cultural activities and facilities with pockets of themed gardens surrounding the resort, complete with a private jetty to cater for Island transfer and other water activities for in-house guests.

-In addition, with the introduction of the public Cultural Village and modern ferry hub to Perhentian Island, which will be under Kelantan State Government management and support, the Grand Maris Resort development is expected to become another major travel destination for East Coast of Peninsular Malaysia.
+In addition, with the introduction of the public Cultural Village and modern ferry hub to Perhentian Island, which will be under Kelantan State Government management and support, the Grand Maris Resort development is expected to become another major travel destination for the East Coast region of Peninsular Malaysia.